 Provide information to customers about one-stop center programs and services, both onsite and in the community.
-CCA may set up and staff recruiting stations at the Lima and/or Altura offices on a monthly basis to disseminate information to customers about CCA programs, services and enrollment processes.

 Screen for potential program eligibility, and subsequently refer appropriate customers for potential WIOA service delivery.
-The Center will provide on-site intake sessions for WIOA-eligible CCA students in cohort programs as appropriate and based on mutual scheduling coordination.

 Work in collaboration with the one-stop to define and develop outreach strategies ensuring customers needing services have knowledge of the various resources and program offerings available.